Following 3Dresyns Instructions for Use "IFU" for printing our 3D resins is required for achieving good printing results. For more info read:

 - the resin composition used, since some are purer than others, and more or less prone to release residuals, uncured monomers, by products, etc...

 - the printer technology used since despite LCD printers are an excellent choice for printing functional engineering materials due to their low relative cost, are not ideal for printing biocompatible biomedical devices.
-Biomedical devices require the use of higher power printers with constant light power output to permit the design of reliable 3D printed biocompatible materials with lower levels of byproducts, leachables, and extractables
+Biomedical devices require the use of higher power printers with constant "non variable" light power output to permit the design of reliable 3D printed biocompatible materials with lower levels of byproducts, leachables, and extractables

 - the tuning of the resin since different types and dosages of Fine Tuners affect in more or less degree to the biocompatibility and cytotoxicity